 At Barrier Technologies, we manufacture the strongest radiation safety glasses in the industry.
 We’ve accomplished this by investing heavily in glass surfacing technology and partnering with Corning — America’s leading supplier of ophthalmic lenses.

 At 0.75mm, Corning’s Med-X® Glass has the highest lead concentration in the industry, blocking 100% of harmful radiation to the eye.
 And in contrast to foreign-made lenses that turn yellow over time, Corning’s American made Med-X® Glass never changes color.
-This ensures that your protective eyewear maintains exceptional optical clarity throughout its entire life.
+This ensures that your protective glasses maintains exceptional optical clarity throughout its entire life.

 Three more features that elevate Barrier Technologies’s x-ray protection glasses above competing options include our specialized coatings, the ability to deliver exact prescriptions, and our wide inventory of frames from your favorite eyewear companies.